 The rise of big data is very much driven by a craving for getting more insight on your (prospective) customers.
-However, as always, the coin has a flipside.
+However, the coin has a (better) flip side.

 Looking at it from the other side